Picture above: Wholetimer volunteer workers of Ananda Marga carrying urn pots, in memory of the massacre victims, on the streets of Kolkata.

 (Kolkata, 30 April 2015) – Ananda Marga Pracaraka Samgha (AMPS) took out a silent procession today from Deshapriya Park marching to Bijan Setu to pay homage to the 17 Dadhicis (martyrs) brutally killed in broad daylight on this day 33 years ago.

-More than 2.000 followers of Ananda Marga and its sympathisers took part in the procession, inspite of a call for a bandh (lockdown) by the Communist Party – Marxist (CPM), AMPS reported.
+More than 2.000 followers of Ananda Marga and its sympathisers took part in the annual procession, inspite of a call for a bandh (lockdown) by the Communist Party – Marxist (CPM), AMPS reported.

 An AMPS spokesperson commented as the procession started, "It is during CPM rule that Bengal lost its pride as a pioneer in culture and civilization.
 The incident of Bijan Setu and subsequent behaviour of CPM rulers made the world forget that Bengal is the land of much respected Intellectuals and moral leaders."